 - Tolerance of those different faiths & beliefs

 At Melbourne Infant School, we actively promote British Values within our broad curriculum and also through our assemblies and collective worship.
 The school has strong links with the local churches and has a programme of visits or visitors from a range of Faith Communities.
 The school held the International School’s award and is currently looking at renewing it.
-We have a link with another primary school which is close to the multi-ethnic region of inner-city Derby and a link with Melbourne Australia.
 This enables the pupils to develop an understanding of a range of communities and cultures beyond their own.

 The school has a school council which meets twice termly.
 Children vote for one boy and one girl to represent each class.
 The School Council ensures that the children's views are heard and actions implemented.
 They have helped to design the school's logo, designed the ‘Tyre Park’, refurbished our toilets and recently purchased equipment for the outdoor areas.
 The school council meet with the school's Governing Body biannually and discuss a range of issues and ideas.

 Our Governing Body is comprised of elected representatives from the staff, local authority, parents and co-opted governors (community); they meet at least each half term.

 We actively invite parents and carers for their views throughout the year; this is done through individual letters, meetings, a suggestion box is located in the school entrance, the Headteacher is available at the front of school at the start and end of some school days; questionnaires are distributed to parents and carers annually and a summary of the findings are publicised; we have recently held a parent forum to involve parents in developing an effective and comprehensive assessment and reporting system.
 The PSHCE Scheme of work and curriculum topics tackle equal opportunities and discrimination through the curriculum, a parents questionnaire has taken into account what parents feel are the main priorities and these have been considered when planning the new PSHE scheme of work.